stavnstrup/abok/planning.md

 * Defining layout templates for the site and different document types
    * default.html - Basic HTML header/body structure used by all pages.
    * spec.html - used by the NAF4 specification (needs a layout with
-      navigation, which mimic a book).
+      navigation, which mimics a book).
    * ???
 * Creating CSS styles (potentially a style guide)
 * Defining reusable components